 4.1.4 Training Steps

-We first conducted training from scatch on Breakout RL system in 1,700,000 steps, and then loaded the weights just trained, and re-trained the Breakout RL system again in 1,700,000 steps.
+We first conducted training from scratch on Breakout RL system using 1,700,000 steps, and then loaded the training weights to re-train the Breakout RL system again using 1,700,000 steps.

-The test results for fresh training and re-training are shown at Fig 4-7.
-It shows that re-training rewards (28.80) imporve 2.7 % than fresh training (29.60).
-The re-training status at Fig 4-9 shows that the episode rewards are slowly increased at very low marks (below 10) from the beginning to 2000 episodes, and reached 20 after 2500 episodes.
-After 3000 episodes, the rewards 30 or above are reached.
-The rewards are increased from the low to high slowly due to the buiding of the internal Q value table, so in order to achive good results, the training steps will be recommended to be at 1,700,000 steps.
+The test results for the initial training and re-training are shown in Fig 4-7 and Fig 4-8.
+It shows that re-training rewards (28.80) had improved 2.7 % compared with the initial training (29.60).
+The re-training status plotted in Fig 4-9 shows that the episode rewards slowly increased at very low marks (below 10) from the beginning to 2,000 episodes, and reached 20 marks after 2,500 episodes.
+After 3,000 episodes, the episode rewards of 30 or higher were reached.
+The rewards increased from low to high marks slowly due to the buiding of the internal Q value table, and so in order to achieve good results, we recommend that the training steps to be at least 1,700,000 steps.

-Fig 4-7 Fresh Training Test Results
+Fig 4-7 Initial Training Test Results

 Fig 4-8 Re-training Test Results